jorgefz/photoevolver/README.md

 `photoevolver` is a Python module that simulates the atmospheric escape of extrasolar planets and their evolution.

-It can evolve the gaseous envelope of a planet backwards and forwards in time, taking into account its internal structure and cooling rate, atmospheric mass loss processes, and the stellar emission history.
+It can evolve the gaseous atmosphere of a planet backwards and forwards in time, taking into account its internal structure and cooling rate, atmospheric mass loss processes, and the stellar emission history.

 ## Minimal example
 ```python